-8.37 RN TO BSN COMPLETION
+1.38 RN TO BSN COMPLETION

-BACHELOR OF SCIENCE IN NURSING DEGREE PROGRAM grantham.edu/disclosures
+BACHELOR OF SCIENCE IN NURSING DEGREE PROGRAM

 The RN to BSN Completion Program builds upon the foundation of previous nursing education at the associate degree level to enhance the theoretical concepts of the science of nursing.
-The RN to BSN Completion Program is evidence-based and developed according to best practices using the following professional standards: National League for Nursing Competencies for graduates of baccalaureate education; Quality and Safety in Education for Nursing Competencies; and American Association of Colleges of Nursing Essentials of Baccalaureate Education.
+The RN to BSN Completion Program is evidence-based and developed according to best practices using the following professional standards: Quality and Safety in Education for Nursing Competencies; and American Association of Colleges of Nursing Essentials of Baccalaureate Education.

 The program incorporates both didactic and practice experiences in the curriculum with the practice experiences using both direct human interface and indirect learning situations that allow the student to apply concepts in the course to clinical scenarios in a simulated environment.
 Graduates are prepared to function as nurse generalists in a variety of healthcare settings.
+All students are required to complete a capstone project in a clinical setting.